frankheat/offsecnotes/Android/Vulnerabilities/intent attack surface.md

 }
 ```

-Basically, when this Activity starts, it checks who launched it.
+Basically, when this activity starts, it checks who launched it.
 If the launcher’s class name contains "Hextree", it creates an Intent containing a “flag” value, marks the result as successful, sends it back to the caller, closes itself, and logs the success.

 In this case you can get the flag by using `onActivityResult()`.